 Because of looting concerns, the undersea antiquities were previously accessible only to archaeologists and those with special permission.

-Now recreational divers can plunge into the waters and, at a depth of about 80 feet, encounter the so-called Peristera, named after the neighboring uninhabited islet.
-As the wreck dates back to about 425 B.C., diving to it is like traveling in a time machine.
+Now, recreational divers can plunge into the waters and, at a depth of about eighty feet, encounter the so-called Peristera, named after the neighboring uninhabited islet.
+As the wreck dates back to about 425 B.C., diving to it is almost like traveling in a time machine.